Overview

 Accessing the Import Screen

-Navigate to the import screen through the main menu:
+Navigate to the import screen through the main menu: Engineering > Piece Mark Import - AutoCAD

-Path: Engineering > Piece Mark Import - Excel
+Note: In some systems, this may be Engineering > Piece Mark Import - Excel

 Figure 1